 As teachers for student well-being, we:

-The school Counsellor also works closely with the students and will access outside support agencies if required.
+The College Counsellor also works closely with the students and will access outside support agencies if required.

 Collaboration and communication with families is critical to overall student well-being.